How John Irving’s novel The World According to Garp touches on the dreams and realities of writing for a living.

 In the real world, it’s rarely worth burning writing bridges like this – yet it’s gratifying to imagine just how you might do it if the opportunity ever comes your way….

-In the meantime, published writers by definition must submit their work – even if it means facing rejection (and finding ways to deal with it).
+In the meantime, published writers by definition must submit their work – even if it means facing rejection.

 4. Writing books isn’t the same as selling books